zhanghao0/mr-code-challenge/README.md

 There are three controllers:
 1. Number Controller: provides APIs for number provision, quarantine, release, subscribe and terminate.
 1. Addon Controller: provides APIs for addons (pre-populated) retrieval
-1. Event Controller: provides APIs for events retrieval
+1. Event Controller: provides APIs for events (history) retrieval

-Details can be find this diagram.
+## APIs
 ![APIs](./resources/API.png)

 You can also see APIs after application started and access the Swagger UI. (see the Testing section)